karatelabs/karate/karate-core/README.md

 Then match driver.location == webUrlBase + '/page-02'
 ```

-This can also be used as a "setter":
+This can also be used as a "setter" to navigate to a new URL *during* a test.
+But always use the [`driver`](#driver) keyword when you *start* a test and you can choose to prefer that shorter form in general.

 ```cucumber
 * driver.location = 'http://localhost:8080/test'
 ```